Who is Collection Consultants of California?

 Should I contact or pay Collection Consultants of California?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Collection Consultants of California for millions of clients nationwide.
+The most effective way to deal with Collection Consultants of California is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Collection Consultants of California on behalf of their clients.

 And they may be able to help you too.